fcoomans/fcoomans.github.io/_pages/index.md

 Today, I continue to advance my skills in the **offensive side of cybersecurity**, focusing on **penetration testing** and **red team exercises** through real-world CTF challenges and labs.
 My goal is simple: to stay curious, keep learning, and use my knowledge to help strengthen digital security from the attacker’s perspective.

-Outside of cybersecurity, I enjoy reading, computer gaming, and relaxing with my family over a good movie or TV series.
+Outside of cybersecurity, I enjoy reading, computer gaming, relaxing with my family over a good movie or TV series or working in the garden.
 These moments keep me balanced and grounded.

 I’m always open to **local** or **remote international opportunities** where I can apply my offensive cybersecurity expertise.